zbmed-semtec/mlentory_etl_backend/docs/schemas/fair4ml.md

 }
 ```

-The `@context` tells systems where to find the definitions of `schema:` and `fair4ml:` properties.
-The `@type` tells systems that this is a FAIR4ML MLModel entity.
-The rest is the actual data.

 ---

-## The MLModel Entity: A Deep Dive
+## 🔍 The MLModel Entity: Property Reference

 The **MLModel** entity is the heart of FAIR4ML.
 It represents a trained machine learning model with all its metadata.
 Let's explore each group of properties in detail, understanding not just what they are, but why they matter and how they're used.

-### Core Identification: Who Are You?
+### 🆔 Core Identification

 Every model needs a way to be uniquely identified.
 Think of it like a passport—without proper identification, you can't tell one model from another, and you certainly can't link related information together.

 The **`identifier`** property is a list of unique identifiers, typically URLs.
-Why a list?
-Because a model might be available on multiple platforms.
-For example, a model might have a HuggingFace URL, an arXiv paper URL, and a GitHub repository URL.
+It is a list because a model might be available on multiple platforms.For example, a model might have a HuggingFace URL, an arXiv paper URL, and a GitHub repository URL.
 All of these are valid identifiers, and listing them all helps systems find the model regardless of which platform they're using.

 The **`name`** property is the human-readable name of the model.
 This is what users see when browsing models.
 It should be descriptive but concise—"BERT Base Uncased" tells you it's a BERT model, the base variant, and it's uncased (doesn't distinguish between uppercase and lowercase).